zcobell/githook-mailer/README.md

 # Githook Mailer

-Githook Mailer is a Heroku application which distributes Git Webhooks to a user specified email address.
+Githook Mailer is a Ruby application which distributes Git Webhooks to a user specified email address.
 In my case, this is a development group mailing list, though, it can be anything you'd like.
 This mostly replicates the normal emails that Github would sent to a watching user but the address where it is sent is arbitrary.

 ## Under Construction
 This project is under construction, however, it is working for subsets of events currently.